 The academy trust's approach to fundraising is legal, open, honest and respectful.
-The academy trust does not use a professional fundraiser and carries out minimal activities throughout the year (usually a summer and a winter raffle).
+The academy trust does not use a professional fundraiser and carries out minimal activities throughout the year (usually a summer and a winter raffle along with an Eco-shop).
 There is no obligation on any person to participate.